jonthedev/gh-actions/README.md

 Repository containing examples and notes for the GitHub Actions.
+This has been edited.